Women Choosing Silence Relationality and Transformation in Spiritual Practice

 1 Beginnings in Silence 2 Silent Threads: Explorations of Silence from Interdisciplinary Perspectives 3 Learning to Hear: Developing Methods for Listening to Women’s Experiences of Silence 4 Mapping Silence 5 Silence and Relationality with God 6 Silence and Relationality with Self 7 Silence and Relationality with Others 8 Silence in Transformation

-‘Based upon research which engages with women’s mutlifacetted spiritual experiences of silence this illuminating book respectfully challenges feminist readers to rethink their ‘noisy’ approaches to theological practice.
+"Based upon research which engages with women’s mutlifacetted spiritual experiences of silence this illuminating book respectfully challenges feminist readers to rethink their ‘noisy’ approaches to theological practice.
 We are enabled to recognize silence as a place full of intimate presences generating deep, relational wisdom.
 We also encounter silence as profound absence, self-loss and separation from the divine.
-This is a challenging place in which another kind of loving knowledge is born that has the potential to be both spiritually renewing and socially transforming.’ – Heather Walton, Professor of Theology and Creative Practice, University of Glasgow, UK.
+This is a challenging place in which another kind of loving knowledge is born that has the potential to be both spiritually renewing and socially transforming." – Heather Walton, University of Glasgow, UK.

-‘Alison Woolley's book makes an important contribution, not only to existing research on the faith lives of women and girls, but also to wider debate within feminist and practical theology, the broader world of Christian spirituality, and within wider religious traditions.
+"Alison Woolley's book makes an important contribution, not only to existing research on the faith lives of women and girls, but also to wider debate within feminist and practical theology, the broader world of Christian spirituality, and within wider religious traditions.
 Fascinating and compelling, her detailed analysis of women's chosen practices of silence challenges feminist theology's neglect of silence as a positive source of women's liberation and agency.
-The depth and care of her data analysis and the richness of the material on which it is based add significantly to previous studies of silence.’ – Nicola Slee, Director of Research at The Queen's Foundation for Ecumenical Theological Education, UK and Professor of Feminist Practical Theology (the Queen's chair) at The Vrije Universiteit, Amsterdam, Netherlands
+The depth and care of her data analysis and the richness of the material on which it is based add significantly to previous studies of silence." – Nicola Slee, The Queen's Foundation for Ecumenical Theological Education, UK

-‘In this beautifully crafted work, Alison Woolley offers a feminist appraisal of the spiritual significance of silence, and considers how and why women choose practices of silence to resource their relationship to God, self, others, and their personal transformation.
-Not only is this a sensitive portrayal, but Woolley opens up new and creative ways to hear women’s faith stories, and in doing so reveals the generative power of silence for her p
+"In this beautifully crafted work, Alison Woolley offers a feminist appraisal of the spiritual significance of silence, and considers how and why women choose practices of silence to resource their relationship to God, self, others, and their personal transformation.
+Not only is this a sensitive portrayal, but Woolley opens up new and creative ways to hear women's faith stories, and in doing so reveals the generative power of silence for her participants and for researchers." - Dawn Llewellyn, University of Chester, UK.